 Aims & Scope

 Midwest Social Sciences Journal is committed to interdisciplinary social sciences scholarship: The mission of the journal is to promote and to advance the social sciences and interdisciplinary social science scholarship throughout the Midwest region, and beyond.
-MSSJ aims to be a portal for high quality peer reviewed social science research from scholars from across the Midwest and beyond on issues of scholarly concern at the state, regional, national, and global scales.
+MSSJ aims to be a portal for high quality peer reviewed social science research on issues at the state, regional, national, and global scales.